 With easily adjustable hinges included, the seat fits hole centres from 115mm to 195mm on all standard toilets.

-Made from strong pressed Duroplastic, the seat has non slip bottom fittings which make it perfect for every type of toosh.
+Made from strong pressed Duroplastic, the seat has non slip bottom fittings which make it perfect for every type of toosh, which is why it's made it to our best loo seat guide.

-A soft close toilet seat with quick release button, Aqualona’s black toilet seat has a ceramic appearance and is made from heavy duty Duroplast that can be easily cleaned.
+A soft close toilet seat with a quick-release button, Aqualona’s black toilet seat has a ceramic appearance and is made from heavy-duty Duroplast that can be easily cleaned.
 With 360-degree adjustable rotation hinges on top and bottom, plus, secure rubber-based hinges, the seat will sit firmly in place once installed.

-With a simple one-button hinge release, the seat is easily removed for a quick cleaning.
+With a simple one-button hinge release, the seat is easily removed for quick cleaning.

 With a heavier-weighted, stainless-steel barrel, Euroshower’s universal ONE seat is made of strong Duroplast.
-Named for its simple one-button release system for easy cleaning, it also has an additional antibacterial coating and soft close function.
+Named for its simple one-button release system for easy cleaning, it also has an additional antibacterial coating and soft-close function – making it our best toilet seat pick if that function is important to you.

 Tough and durable